 The media recorded numerous hate speeches being sent across them by the enthusiasts of these two political parties in the country.
-Segun (2015) noted that "Hate and divisive speeches dominate political rallies as the elections heat up a political space already notorious for its violence.
+Segun (2015) noted that 'Hate and divisive speeches dominate political rallies as the elections heat up a political space already notorious for its violence.
 Voting will take place February 14 across the country.
-Hate and divisive speeches take on more frightening dimensions online via social media, notably Facebook (Oyero, 2013), Twitter and YouTube by cashing in on the fault-lines: religion and ethnicity".
+Hate and divisive speeches take on more frightening dimensions online via social media, notably facebook, twitter and youtube by cashing in on the fault-lines: religion and ethnicity'.
 Beyond doubt, the election was keenly contested and it was the first general election that will unseat an incumbent president in Nigeria.

-There are certain laws in Nigeria that checkmate indiscriminate use of verbal and non-verbal attack on the personality of individuals or group of people.
-As this hate speeches are frequently used during election campaigns in Nigeria, one wonders whether it is lawful or illegal to use hate speeches during election campaign in the country.
-This paper seeks to evaluate the extent at which hate speeches were used during the 2015 general elections campaign in Nigeria.
+As this hate speeches are frequently used during election campaigns in Nigeria, one wonders whether it is lawful or illegal to use hate speeches during election campaign in Nigeria.
+This paper seeks to evaluate the effect of these hate speeches used during the 2015 general election campaigns and to provide an insight into whether there are any laws, statues or acts that prohibit the use of hate speeches during election campaigns in Nigeria.
+If there are laws, how effective are the laws and what were the consequences and actions taken against the various people that used hate speeches during the 2015 general elections in Nigeria.